Adapting to the Changing China Market

 Lin Wang, CTP; NTA China Market Services Director

-Chinese travel to the U.S. has dropped for the first time in 15 years according to National Travel and Tourism Office (NTTO)’s recently released 2018 inbound statistics, 5% drop to be exact.
+Chinese travel to the U.S. has dropped for the first time in 15 years according to National Travel and Tourism Office (NTTO)’s recently released 2018 inbound statistics, nearly 6% drop.
 More worrisome, 2019 may be worse considering the trade war between the U.S. and China doesn’t seem to end any time soon.
 The U.S. imposed further tariffs on China plus banned Chinese largest wireless telecom manufacturer Huawei.
 On the other side, Chinese Central Television (CCTV) recently broadcast a statement of Chinese government’s attitude on the trade war: if the U.S. wants to negotiate, the door is open; if the U.S. wants a trade war, China will fight until the end.
 The statement had a lot of public support from Chinese citizens.
 Then there was the warning from China’s Ministry of Foreign Affairs and Ministry of Culture and Tourism (MCT) against travel to the U.S. on June 4th, when IPW 2019 was happening in Anaheim, California.

 China market is changing.
 How do we, as tour operators, DMOs and suppliers, adapt to these changes?
 These were the questions we asked many of the IPW Anaheim attendees.
 IPW received record-breaking Chinese buyers.
 There were more than 200 Chinese tour operators attended.
 We have the opportunity to talk to many of these tour operators and some of the U.S. exhibitors during the show about the current challenges as well as how to counter the unfavorable factors.

 Is it time to retract from China market?

 “No” is the universal answer from all the people we asked.
 Several reasons.